Canardoux/flutter_sound/doc/recorder.md

 It has also 7 optional parameters to specify :
 - codec: The codec to be used.
 Please refer to the [Codec compatibility Table](codec.md#actually-the-following-codecs-are-supported-by-flutter_sound) to know which codecs are currently supported.
 - toFile: a path to the file being recorded
-- toStream: if you want to record to a Dart Stream (actually only on Android and with a raw PCM codec.
-This will be improved int the future)
+- toStream: if you want to record to a Dart Stream *(not yet implemented)*
 - sampleRate: The sample rate in Hertz
 - numChannels: The number of channels (1=monophony, 2=stereophony)
 - bitRate: The bit rate in Hertz